 If you have been involved in a hit-and-run, we are here to serve you just as we have helped other clients who have been in your shoes.

 We recently had a couple come to us after being the victims of a hit-and-run collision involving two tractor trailers, both of which illegally left the scene.
 Our client’s car went airborne during the wreck.
 His vehicle was totaled and his back severely injured.
 Medical bills were piling up, and he was out of work.

 Within days, we were able to secure dashcam footage from a witness.
 This allowed us to get a physical description of both 18-wheelers – though we still did not have license plate numbers.
 We then reviewed security camera footage from local businesses and were able to identify the vehicles based on the D.O.T. placards on the side of the tractor-trailers.
 Because we found the companies and drivers responsible for the accident, we are now pursuing a case against them for medical expenses, lost earnings, non-economic damages (e.g. physical pain), and punitive damages.

-If you have been involved in hit-and-run accident in South Carolina and do not know what to do next, contact us just as other good people in the same predicament have in the past.
+If you are the victim of a hit-and-run accident in South Carolina and do not know what to do next, contact us today.
 We would be honored to help you seek answers and justice.